JePhyllis/MICP_Model_v1.0/README.md

 1. Download the zip file
 2. Extract the file and place the folder under the Jupyter Notebook working folder (Typically under the Windows user -- username folder)
 3. Open Jupyter Notebook and the model folder should be seen in the Jupyter Notebook file interface.
+4. Download the oceanic database from Google Docs and place it in the Data folder. (https://drive.google.com/drive/folders/1z980UNo9cgEpxFtLOrDoQg1u8lKwgySB?usp=sharing)
 ### 3.2.
 Typical install time on a "normal" desktop computer
 Approximately 30 minutes.
 ## 4. Demo